thdang1009/ghost-blogs-fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## License

+© 2021 Dang Trinh.
+All Rights Reserved.

+This is a personal blog project with All Rights Reserved licensing.
+No part of this codebase or its content may be used commercially by anyone except the copyright holder.
+For permissions, please contact [thdang1009@gmail.com].